 You get to go through vast pampas and glacial rivers, native forests and all the way to the glaciers.
 Some tours offer to stay in authentic Patagonian ranches, enjoying the traditional Patagonian cuisine.

-With the incredible mountains and the beautiful landscapes, Torres del Paine offers some of the most incredible climbing in the world.
+With incredible mountains and beautiful landscapes, Torres del Paine offers some of the most incredible climbing in the world.
 In fact, each of the three towers of Torres del Paine are some of the most challenging and extreme big wall climbing routes in the world.

 To go climbing in Patagonia, unlike in other parts of the world, you actually have to hike first, which makes the activity even more challenging.

 Most of the climbing tours that I could see actually have at least intermediary difficulty.
 The climbs themselves can take less than a week, but the trips will most probably last a week or longer.
 They include the hikes up to the walls, warm-up climbs and the conquering of the wall itself.